After a screening mammogram, it is not uncommon to be called back for further breast X-rays.

 Breast Assessment Centres

-These are multidisciplinary Specialist Centres where you will receive expert assessment and management by our team of radiologists, pathologists, nurses, radiographers, breast physicians and surgeons.
+These are multidisciplinary Specialist Centres where you will receive expert assessment and management by a team of radiologists, pathologists, nurses, radiographers, breast physicians and surgeons.

 All appointments are scheduled in the morning.
-You may need to allow 6 to 8 hours for your full assessment.
+You may need to allow up to 8 hours for your full assessment.
+Please let the clinic staff know if you require a medical certificate for your employer.

 Please bring money for parking.
 Alternatively please phone Transperth on 13 62 13 for public transport options.